Generic Name: Amiloride hydrochloride

 Dosage Form: tablet

-Amiloride HCl is available for oral use as tablets containing 5 mg of anhydrous Amiloride HCl.
-Each tablet contains the following inactive ingredients: calcium phosphate, lactose, magnesium stearate and starch.
+Each tablet for oral administration contains 5 mg of Amiloride HCI, calculated on the anhydrous basis.
+Each tablet contains the following inactive ingredients: corn starch, crospovidone, lactose, magnesium stearate, microcrystalline cellulose and povidone.

 Amiloride - Clinical Pharmacology